-If you have any questions about your EDF Energy business contract please call us free on 0800 096 2255(1) and our dedicated business team will be happy to help.
-We’re open Monday to Friday 8am until 6pm.
+If you have any questions about your EDF Energy business contract please contact us and our dedicated business team will be happy to help.

 What information will they need to look up my details?

-When you call please have ready your EDF Energy business account number which can be found at the top of any letter/ bill sent to you.
+When you call please have ready your EDF Energy business account number which can be found at the top of any letter or invoice sent to you.
 We may ask you additional security questions.